 We run a number of specialist clinics including:

-- Mother and Baby - for women during and after pregnancy, and children up to the age of 11.
+Mother and Child- for women during and after pregnancy, and children up to the age of 11.

 - Other clinics are available specifically for support of women’s health issues including menopause as well as skin problems, arthritis, IBS and men’s health.